ceford/cefjdemos-data-jdm-user/articles/en/articles/featured-articles.md

 - **\# Columns:** the number of side-by-side Intro Articles.
 Try 2 or 3.
 - **Multi Column Direction:** The tops of each Intro Article align differently depending on whether the Down or Across option is chosen.
-- **Links:**: is the number of article titles to show that that were not Leading or Intro Articles.
+- **Links:** is the number of article titles to show that that were not Leading or Intro Articles.
 If there are eight Featured articles in total, with one Leadin and two Intro Articles then the number of links would be five, or whatever the maximum number set in the **Links**